Alejandra Krauss

-Alejandra Krauss Valle (born 1956) is a Chilean politician and former Minister of Planning and Cooperation.
+Alejandra Krauss Valle (born 17 June 1956) is a Chilean politician and former minister.

 She is the daughter of Enrique Krauss, who was the Minister of the Interior under Patricio Aylwin.
 She studied law at the Universidad de Chile.
 Krauss served as lawyer, social worker, and was the founding member of the law firm "Krauss y Donoso y Cía".

 Krauss has promoted social causes in La Florida, creating "Family and Future," a social organization dedicated to family development, together with Mariana Aylwin.
 As a member of the Christian Democrat Party of Chile, Krauss was named Minister of Planning and Cooperation (MIDEPLAN) by President Ricardo Lagos, and she filled this post from 2000 to 2002.
 In 2004 Krauss stood as a candidate for town councillor for La Florida, and was elected with 10.93% of the vote.

+Early life and education

+Krauss was born in Santiago on 29 December 1956, the daughter of Enrique Krauss, a former parliamentarian and cabinet minister, and Gabriela Valle.

+She studied law at the University of Chile, graduating in 1982.
+After qualifying as a lawyer, she spent much of her career in private practice at the law firm KyD Abogados, founded by her father, where she specialized in civil law, labour law, commercial law, and family law.
+She has served on the council of the Chilean Bar Association and has taught law at the Diego Portales University, the University of Chile, and the San Sebastián University.

+Krauss is a practising Catholic.
+In March 1981, she married lawyer Andrés Donoso Saint, son of former housing minister Andrés Donoso Larraín, who served during the administration of President Eduardo Frei Montalva.
+The couple have seven children: six sons and one daughter.